-Army Agniveer GK Important Questions: The Indian Army Agniveer exam is scheduled to be conducted from June 30 to July 10, 2025, for various posts like General Duty, Tradesman, Technical, Clerk/Store Keeper, and GD Women MP.
-General Knowledge (GK) is a key section in all exams and holds a significant weightage.
-The Army Agniveer general knowledge section comprises questions from subjects like current events, history, geography, Indian polity and economy, and Indian national movement.
+Army Agniveer GK Important Questions: The Indian Army invites online applications from unmarried male and female candidates for Agniveer Intake 2027 under the Agnipath Scheme.
+The registration has been started on February 13.
+For which the Indian Army will tentetavly condect an Online Common Entrance Examination (CEE) June 01 to June 15, 2026, for various posts like General Duty, Tradesman, Technical, Clerk/Store Keeper, and GD Women MP.
+General Knowledge (GK) is an important section in all post's exams and carries significant weightage.
+The Army Agniveer GK section includes questions from topics such as current affairs, history, geography, Indian polity and economy, and the Indian National Movement.

 Here we are providing some important questions of GK for the Army Agniveer exam.
 These questions will help you to understand the level of the exam and provide useful insights into the questions that are generally asked in this exam.